Wondering what’s in store for interest rates?

 The inflation analysis is critical to our near-term projections for GDP and interest rates.
 If inflation becomes much more entrenched, the Fed will have to engineer a sharp short-run recession by hiking interest rates much higher than we expect.

-As long as the Fed is allowed to shift to easing by the end of 2023, GDP should avoid a large downturn and start to accelerate in 2024 and 2025.
+As long as the Fed is allowed to shift to easing in 2024, GDP should avoid a large downturn and start to accelerate in 2024 and 2025.
 Housing, which is the most interest-rate-sensitive major component of the GDP, will drive much of the fluctuation in GDP growth.
 Lower rates in 2024 and 2025 will be needed to improve housing affordability via lower mortgage rates and thereby resuscitate demand in an ailing housing market.

 For investors, the Fed’s pivot should provide welcome relief.
 Rising interest rates played a key role in the selloff in both stocks and bonds in 2022.
 Bonds will certainly rally if yields fall in line with our forecasts for the next five years.
 And while not guaranteed, we expect that falling interest rates would likely also lift stock prices.
 Borrowers will also see relief as rates come down; 2025-27 should be a good time to refinance for those who took out a home mortgage at elevated rates.